 D-Link, a global leader in wireless and connectivity technologies, has been designing, developing and producing advanced solutions for LAN, Switching, Wireless, Video surveillance, Storage and Smart Home for over 30 years.
-LEWIS has been working with the company since 2014, carrying out an important press and digital support activity.
+TEAM LEWIS has been working with the company since 2014, carrying out an important press and digital support activity.

-With the aim of making people aware of how to approach the Internet responsibly in an increasingly hyper-connected world, LEWIS designed and developed an integrated communication campaign #ConnectResponsibly
+With the aim of making people aware of how to approach the Internet responsibly in an increasingly hyper-connected world, TEAM LEWIS designed and developed an integrated communication campaign #ConnectResponsibly

 Increasingly, we find ourselves in situations in which digital connections are preferred to real ones, and in December 2017 a campaign was launched based on three pillars aimed at highlighting the main problems encountered when connected, and for which a more responsible approach is needed:

 - Responsibility in frequency: when and how much we use our digital devices

 - Responsibility in content: how we interact on social media, the words we use, the content we create, and how we share our personal data

 - Responsibility in the connection: how vulnerable we are on the web, how important we consider our data security